DFE-Digital/login.dfe.infrastructure/README.md

          2. redisCacheSku -> The Redis Cache SKU
          3. sqlAdministratorLogin & sqlAdministratorLoginPassword -> The cretentials for the Sql server
          4. databaseNames -> The secret will have array of JSON with database names and the max-size bytes for example `[{"name":"dbname1","maxSizeBytes":"size"},{"name":"dbname1","maxSizeBytes":"size"}]`
-         5. CHGWIP -> The IP that use to access the SQL server
+         5. CHGWIP -> The IP that use to access the SQL server from DfE workstations
          6. elasticPoolProperties -> The Elastic Pool Properties for the SQL serves
-         7.  azureActiveDirectoryAdmin -> The name of the app registration for connectin in SQL Servers
+         7.  azureActiveDirectoryAdmin -> The name of the group for connectin in SQL Servers
-         8.  azureActiveDirectoryAdminSID -> The app registration object id for connectin in SQL Servers
+         8.  azureActiveDirectoryAdminSID -> The group object id for connectin in SQL Servers
 6. Updated parameter `deployPrivateEndpoint` from false to true for deployeing all the private enpoints and after deployement changes back to false
 7. Check the Deploy Pre-Requisites and Enviroment you deploy in the first run for creation of the Logic app and the KeyVault.
 The Logic app will deploy only in the Dev environment.